 Most, but not all, of our riding prospects are either young horses that are sound but not yet broke to ride, or off track Thoroughbreds that will require some additional training to start a new career.
 We also have a few horses that are only approved for light riding due to an old injury.
 They are sound enough for trail riding and light arena work, but are not appropriate for any competitive riding.

-After successful completion of the one-year mandatory foster period, the foster parent will be able to complete the adoption.
+These horses have been placed in foster homes and are in the process of being adopted.
+After successful completion of the one-year mandatory foster period, the foster parent will be able to complete the adoption of their foster horse.

 In May of 2000 Redwings was involved in the rescue of a herd of mustangs living on only two acres in Montana.
 Today they live in a 20 acre pasture at the sanctuary with rolling hills and oak trees.